What can eCommerce marketers learn from the beauty eCommerce trends driving a $750bn industry?

 Insta-upstarts take on established brands

-Social media has levelled the playing field for brands, making it easier for young challengers to quickly establish a foothold and take on more established industry players.
+Social media has leveled the playing field for brands, making it easier for young challengers to quickly establish a foothold and take on more established industry players.
 These new direct-to-consumer kids on the block have risen to prominence off the back of unique brand stories.

 Glossier, for instance, has grown dramatically over the past few years thanks to a simple but compelling ethos: “The individual should be celebrated.”
 Many of these new companies are leveraging their ‘newness’ to brand themselves as fresh alternatives to older industry giants.